 #1.
 Can a wet signature be electronic?

-A wet signature can be electronic if you scan it and convert it to digital format.
+A wet signature can be transferred to electronic form if you scan it and convert it to digital format.
 This process allows the physical signature to be used in electronic documents, making it a convenient solution for digital transactions.

 #2.
 Can a wet signature be scanned?